magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 VAT
 ---

-| Used with some payment gateways.
+| Used in some payment methods.